Straight to the Point

 Serious Eats / Caroline Lange

-The quality of the material made a big difference in these tests.
-Some of the sets, like the one from Teivio (which was far and away the least expensive set I tested, at under $50), was flimsy and plasticky; the scratch test made me think I might be able to saw right through a plate with the steak knife.
-The second-least expensive set from Cinsa, had a great, campy look but a couple of downfalls: They got too hot during the hot foods test, and the flat rim meant that saucy foods threatened to jump overboard.
-Higher quality materials were almost instantly noticeable just by feel, had better heat retention, and were more resistant to scratching.
+Some of the sets, like the under $50 one from Teivio, were flimsy and plasticky.
+The scratch test made me think I might be able to saw right through a plate with the steak knife.
+The second-least expensive set from Cinsa had a fun, campy look but a couple of downfalls: They got too hot during the hot foods test, and the flat rim meant that saucy foods threatened to jump overboard.
+Higher quality materials were almost instantly noticeable just by feel and were more resistant to scratching.

 The Criteria: What to Look for in Outdoor Dinnerware